flatmapit/hl7-view/README.md

    - Source: GitHub Actions
    - The workflow will automatically deploy on push to `main`

-The site will be available at: `https://flatmapit.github.io/hl7-view/`
+The site is available at: [https://flatmapit.github.io/hl7-view/](https://flatmapit.github.io/hl7-view/)

 ## Browser Compatibility